Samoftheforrest/follow-the-leader/README.md

 ## Features

 ### Existing Features
-- The ability to move using either keyboard or mouse (or thumb clicks on mobile devices)
+- The ability to move using either keyboard (on desktop) or mouse/thumb clicks (on mobile devices)
 - Ability to choose between three difficulty levels: easy, medium and hard
 - Randomised paths through the minefield - meaning no two games are the same!
 - The ability to provide feedback via social media (through links)